MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 Event format
 ------------
-An event is composed of a type and some data.
+An event is composed of a type and, optionally, data.
 The type identifies the listener that will handle the event.
-The data is application specific and passed to the listener.
+The data is application specific and passed to the listener as a raw byte array.

 The items stored in the FIFO buffer are integers (4 bytes).
 There are two kinds of events that can be sent over the Event Queue:

-- Non-extended event: an event with data that fits on 24 bits.
+- Standard event: an event with data that fits on 24 bits.
 The event is stored in the FIFO as a single 4 bytes item.
 - Extended event: an event with data that does not fit on 24 bits.
 The event is stored in the FIFO as multiple 4 bytes items.